Spain's Iberia says strike will ground 415 flights next week

 Labour unions are also planning strikes from March 4 to March 8 and from March 18 to March 22.

-Sabadell Bolsa analysts said that the 15 days of strike action could cost Iberia between 50 million euros and 100 million euros.
+Sabadell Bolsa analysts said that the 15 days of strike action could cost Iberia between 50 million euros ($67.18 million) and 100 million euros.

 Iberia said that it would reduce job cuts to 3,807, lower than the initial 4,500, but unions decided to press ahead with strike action.